AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 - The light baker is now more stable and has been optimized to run faster on most scenes and hardware.
 See ~{ Baking with the Stingray baker }~.
 - You can now bake based on selection.
 After making a selection in your scene, open the **Light Baking** window (**Window > Lighting > Light Baking**) and click the new **Bake Selection** button to start a partial baking session.
 See ~{ Bake lightmaps }~.
 - Click **Clear** in the **Light Baking** window to quickly delete and unmap all lightmaps on disk.
-- You can now start the Stingray engine application from a command-line prompt, and provide parameters on the command line to trigger lightmap baking.
+- You can now start a standalone baking session using a command-line prompt.
 For details, see ~{ Trigger lightmap baking from the command line }~.
 -	Beast is now deprecated.
-Use the Stingray light baker instead.

 ### Tessellation support